hpfast/webmapping_for_beginners_wiki/Making-a-web-page.md

 5. Try to add some more headers and text to your first HTML.

-### Developer Tools

-That sounds scary!
-But do not be afraid.
-The browser web inspector is going to be your best friend!
-Let's explore this.

-1. In your browser when you opened your html
-* Click with your right mouse button, choose : `Inspect Element`

-or

-* Press F12

-The web inspector shows you the content of your page and the current state of the DOM.

-2. Do you see the same content as we just made in our text editor?
-3. Just have a look around.
-Nothing can happen!

-### DOM

-The Document Object Model refers to the hierarchical structure of HTML.
-Web browsers parse the DOM in order to make sense of a page’s content.

 **But this webpage looks really boring!!**
 True, so let´s continue with CSS.

 ### CSS

-Cascading Style Sheets are used to style the visual presentation of HTML pages.
+CSS stands for Cascading Style Sheets.
+It is used to style the visual appearance of HTML elements.
 Every element of your HTML can be styled with CSS.

 A simple CSS stylesheet looks like this: